wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-central-components.rst

 Restoring Wazuh server files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Perform the following steps to restore Wazuh server files on the new server.
+Perform the following steps to restore the Wazuh server files on the new server.

 #.
 Stop the Wazuh server to prevent any modification to the Wazuh server files during the restoration process: